LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/appendixD-help.md

 </span>

-* **Talk to the lecturer** before or after the lecture.
+* **Talk to the lecturer** before the lecture.
 The lecturer will be at the lecture venue from 30 minutes before the start of the lecture.

 * **Request our help**: Failing all above, you can always request for help by emailing the lecturer.